kissofjudase23/Doc-DSA/coding_interview.md

     * 217: Contains Duplicate (E)
       * Use hash Table
     * 219: Contains Duplicate II (E)
-      * find out whether there are two distinct indices i and j in the array such that nums[i] = nums[j] and the absolute difference between i and j is at most k.
+      * Find out whether there are two distinct indices i and j in the array such that nums[i] = nums[j] and the absolute difference between i and j is at most k.
       * Use hash Table to store index.
       * Python Solution
       ```python